 Cysts and tumors:

-Their occurrence is rare but possibility of tumors and cysts in the tissue surrounding an impacted wisdom tooth is a possibility and one that the dentist will check for using an Xray.
+Their occurrence is rare but possibility of tumors and cysts in the tissue surrounding an impacted wisdom tooth is a possibility and one that our dentist will check for using an Xray.
 Regular checkups to rule out cysts and tumors are recommended if the decision not to extract an impacted wisdom tooth has been made.

 Damage to neighboring teeth: